paridhiarya/Color-Sorting-Model/README.md

 - **Java (Android)**: The Android-based interface is developed in Java, providing a user-friendly way to interact with the system.

 - **Firebase**: Firebase is used for real-time data storage and synchronization, making it easier to manage and access data from the Android interface.

+- **Arduino Uno IDE**: Used for writing the embedded C code to burn onto the Arduino Uno and Node MCU

 ## Getting Started